SojebSikder/go-boilerplate/README.md

 # goframe

-A go web framework for creating web application
+A go boilerplate to create new web application

+## Running

+`go run main.go`

+## Technology used:

+- Gin
+- ent